-1) The interaction
+1. The interaction

 But it just can’t replace the small talk, the smile and the laugh you can have seeing your co-workers in person.

-Sometimes I just run into my colleagues in the hallway or kitchen who I normally don’t work with, talk with them, and find out details about their work that are really helpful for mine.
+Sometimes I just run into my colleagues in the hallway or kitchen who I normally don’t work with.
+I talk with them and find out details about their work that turn out to be really helpful for me.

-2) The free food
+2. The free food

 You read that right.
 Our office has events and meetings with free food every once in a while.
 We have an end-of-the-year party that a lot of telecommuters just can’t join given their distance.

-3) The change of atmosphere
+3. The change of atmosphere

-1) Transportation fees
+1. Transportation fees

 I pay almost $200 every month to commute to work.
 This is not a small amount.
 The time spent on the commute is also long (1 hr 50 min).
 When there’s a mechanical/technical issue with the public transit, it might turn into 2.5 – 3 hours.
-Do I like that?
-Not exactly.

 But I have figured out a way to spend that time wisely: listening to podcasts about real estate, finances, and retirement.
-There’s not a lot of space for impatience since there’s not much else to do.
+There’s not a lot of space for impatience since there’s not much else for me to do.

-2) Clothing expenses
+2. Clothing expenses

 When you need to show up in an office, you might have to invest more in business attire which may not be cheap.
 Every morning, I need to check the weather forecast and decide what to wear.
 And it does take some effort.

-1) Short commute time
+1. Short commute time

 Your commute may consist of a one-minute walk from your bedroom on the 2nd floor to your office on the 1st floor.
 You have more time to spend with family, go for a walk outside, or watch a movie during lunch time if you choose to.

-2) No transportation fee
+2. No transportation fee

 Imagine I can save $200 a month and spend it on something else!

-3) No need for high heels/fancy clothes
+3. No need for high heels/fancy clothes

-1) Feeling isolated
+1. Feeling isolated

 Like I mentioned above, a small talk in the kitchen with your colleague can give me a great update on their work.
 Sitting by yourself in an office with no one else around you can make you feel extremely isolated and not up to date with what’s going on in the office.

-I know this can happen at work too, but it’s at least limited since you know someone else is watching over your shoulder and might report you to your supervisor.
+I know this can also happen at work, but it’s at least limited since you know someone else is watching over your shoulder and might report you to your supervisor.

-3) No free food
+3. No free food

 You just can’t enjoy the free food in the office if you’re not there.